 · Create rituals and stick to them

 Rituals are a common trait in every society.
-From very traditional ones, like going to church every Sunday, to having family lunch every weekend or having drinks with friends every Friday.
 It doesn’t matter what your ritual is: just having one can make a great deal of difference in the lives of the people participating.
 It gives us a sense of acceptance, belonging and especially love.
 These are things we all need and they’re very effective in diminishing our sense of loneliness.

 As always, we would love to know your thoughts on this subject.
 Do you feel lonely frequently or just sometimes?
 How do you deal with it?
 Share your thoughts and strategies with us.
 Let’s start a conversation in the comments section below.